 This idea is so simple to set up, provided you don’t mind painting your lawn.
 I found this idea and some other cool ideas on One Good Thing, and it’s incredibly easy to throw together.
-Perfect for those impromptu gatherings once the covid-19 pandemic is resolved.
+Perfect for those impromptu gatherings once the pandemic is over!

 If you have some spare paver stones, this is a colorful idea!
-All you’ll need, in addition to the pavers, is some spray paint and number stencils.
+All you’ll need, besides the pavers, is some spray paint and number stencils.
 Check out all the details at Happiness Is Homemade!

-Who knew that tomato cages, laundry baskets, and beachballs could combine for some fun?
-Well, Chas from Chas’ Crazy Creations knew, and you can read all about it on her blog.
+Who knew that tomato cages, laundry baskets, and beach balls could combine for some fun?
+Well, Chas from Chas’ Crazy Creations created a fantastically fun game, and you can read all about it on her blog.

 Giant Matching Game

-If you’ve ever played the matching game, it’s fun, and this version from Studio DIY is enlarged and lawn-sized!
-All you’ll need are some cork squares, paint, stencils, and a few other tools.
+If you’ve ever played the matching game, it’s fun, and this matchy version from Studio DIY is lawn-sized!
+You’ll need some cork squares, paint, stencils, and a few other tools.